Hyurl/webium/README.md

 - `capitalize` Auto-capitalize response headers when setting, default: `true`.
 - `cookieSecret` A secret key to sign/unsign cookie values.
 - `jsonp` Set a default jsonp callback name if you want.
+- `caseSensitive` Set the routes to be case-sensitive.

 This module also automatically parses request body if the Content-Type is `application/x-www-form-urlencoded` or `application/json` by using